Support Your Brain Health – Get Your Copy of My Book,“MIND Diet For Two”

 Hubbard Squash

-This squash comes in 2 colors – blue and dark green.
-It is probably one of the strangest-looking squash varieties as it has a bumpy, hard skin and is shaped a bit like a football.
+This squash comes in two colors—blue and dark green.
+It is probably one of the strangest-looking squash varieties, as it has bumpy, hard skin and is shaped like a football.

-You’ll find this squash most often at farmer’s markets in the fall.
-As long as it is kept in a cool, dry area it will keep for a couple of months.
+This squash is most often found at farmer’s markets in the fall.
+It will keep for a couple of months as long as it is kept in a cool, dry area.

 7) Kabocha Squash